 Friday: Provide networking contacts both inside and outside of the Hamilton community

 Most students enjoy the opportunity to engage in the work of the organization.
-Depending on the fit, you might even consider providing a Snap Internship opportunity (5 to 40 hours of work) as a follow up to the Snapshot Shadowing.
+Depending on the fit, you might even consider providing a Snap Internship opportunity (5 to 40 hours of project-based work) as a follow up to the Snapshot Shadowing.

 Please remember that these students are often at the beginning stages of career exploration and decision making.
 Try to bring yourself back to that period of your life to remember what level of awareness you had about the world of work.
 You may want to have a preliminary phone conversation with the student to ask more about career objectives and what the student hopes to learn during the job shadow.
 Even if your work function does not align exactly with the student’s interests, s/he will benefit from learning about the world of work and what it is like to be in a professional setting.